Recap: Star Trek S 2 E 19 A Private Little War

 - Healing Factor: Nona cuts her hand to heal Kirk.
 Once she's done, the cut heals itself instantly.

-- Hit Me Dammit: Spock tells Chapel to hit him to bring him out of his trance.
+- Hit Me, Dammit!: Spock tells Chapel to hit him to bring him out of his trance.
 She gives him a tap that wouldn't hurt a baby.
 He demands that she hit him harder.
+Doctor M'Benga ends up doing the hitting.

 - Kissing Under the Influence: Nona uses a certain plant as an aphrodisiac to make men fall in love with her and do what she wants.
 Tyree is a sucker for it.
 Kirk finds it rather difficult to resist.